DEXLANSOPRAZOLE

-DEXLANSOPRAZOLE comes into the category of antiulcer medications called proton pump inhibitors, primarily used to treat heartburn caused by stomach problems and gastro-oesophageal reflux disease, erosive oesophagitis.
+DEXLANSOPRAZOLE is used to treat heartburn caused by stomach problems and gastro-oesophageal reflux disease, erosive oesophagitis.
 Gastroesophageal reflux disease (GERD) happens when gastric acid reaches the oesophagus and causes pain, heartburn, and inflammation.
 Heartburn is a condition in which a person feels the stomach's burning feeling from the stomach to the chest or neck.
-Erosive oesophagitis is a condition in which the oesophagus gets damaged by harmful acid resulting in inflammation, scarring and ulcers.
+Erosive oesophagitis is a condition in which the oesophagus gets damaged by harmful acid, resulting in inflammation, scarring and ulcers.
 The oesophagus is a tube that connects the mouth to the stomach.

-DEXLANSOPRAZOLE works by blocking the action of the enzyme known as gastric proton pump responsible for the production of acid.
-This reduces the amount of acid produced by the stomach resulting in the healing of the ulcers and prevents the formation of new ulcers.
+DEXLANSOPRAZOLE works by blocking the action of the enzyme known as the gastric proton pump, which is responsible for the production of acid.
+This reduces the amount of acid produced by the stomach, resulting in the healing of the ulcers and preventing the formation of new ulcers.

-Inform your doctor before taking DEXLANSOPRAZOLE if you have liver disease, osteoporosis, low bone mineral density (osteopenia), low levels of magnesium in your blood, and do not take this medicine if you are allergic to any of the components present in this medicine.
-A person taking DEXLANSOPRAZOLE may face a broken bone in your hip, wrist, or spine while taking DEXLANSOPRAZOLE for a long duration, so a person should consult with their doctor to know the ways of keeping bones healthy.
+Inform your doctor before taking DEXLANSOPRAZOLE if you have liver disease, osteoporosis, low bone mineral density (osteopenia), or low levels of magnesium in your blood.
+Do not take this medicine if you are allergic to any of the components present in this medicine.
+A person taking DEXLANSOPRAZOLE may face a broken bone in their hip, wrist, or spine while taking DEXLANSOPRAZOLE for a long duration, so a person should consult with their doctor to know the ways of keeping bones healthy.
 Ask your doctor before taking DEXLANSOPRAZOLE if you are pregnant or breastfeeding, however, this medicine does not harm an unborn baby but can pass in breast milk.
 DEXLANSOPRAZOLE may cause dizziness and sleepiness, so drive only if you are alert.
 DEXLANSOPRAZOLE should not be given to children as safety has not been established.
 Avoid consuming alcohol along with DEXLANSOPRAZOLE as it could lead to increased drowsiness and can elevate the production of stomach acid.
-Keep your doctor informed about your health condition and medicines to rule out any side-effects.
+Keep your doctor informed about your health condition and medicines to rule out any side effects.

 Uses of DEXLANSOPRAZOLE